giulong/spectrum/.github/ISSUE_TEMPLATE/bug_report.md

     - junit.jupiter.execution.parallel.mode.default:
     - junit.jupiter.execution.parallel.mode.classes.default:

 # Expected behavior
-\<Replace this line with a clear and concise description of what you expected to happen>
+&lt;Replace this line with a clear and concise description of what you expected to happen&gt;

 # Execution Log
 ```text